Review: ‘In the Rearview,’ starring Maciek Hamela and Ukrainian refugees

 Directed by Maciek Hamela

-Ukrainian and Polish with subtitles
+Ukrainian, Polish, German and French with subtitles

 Culture Representation: Taking place in Ukraine and in Poland in early 2022, the documentary film “In the Rearview” features a nearly all-white group of people (with one black person) who were affected by the Russian invasion war of Ukraine.